Bentleyj/BeyondPhotography/README.md

 ### Day 22

 Got to go on a trip to NYC for work so took some time off from this.
 Still busy with that same project so didn't have time to complete a full sketch today so I decided to work on image 15 from pages 62 and 63 and just see if I found anything cool.
 As luck would have it I managed to stumble upon something cool almost instantly and created a pixelation efect but with randomly sized pixels which looks very 8-bit.
 Remonds me of the art in this game A Song of Swords and Sworcery (or something like that, really fun game for iOS!).
-Anyway that's enough for today.!
+Anyway that's enough for today!

+### Day 23

+Still a short day as still busy.
+Modified the random pixelation to effect to be a regular pixelation effect!
+Quick and simple today!